No secret jails found, only overcrowded ones – Albayalde

 “We saw here the scarcity and the lack of space in the jails of the different police stations.
 From the time we launched the war on drugs in July, the detainees did not just double.
 In Metro Manila, we counted from July 1, there were 200,208 arrested,” he said.

-Albaylde called upon other government agencies such as the Commission on Human Rights, Department of Interior and Local Government and Local Government Units to coordinate with the Philippine National Police to improve the living conditions inside the jails.
+Albaylde called upon other government agencies such as the Commission on Human Rights, Department of the Interior and Local Government and local government u nits to coordinate with the Philippine National Police to improve the living conditions inside the jails.

 Please follow our commenting guidelines.